PipoAT/Lab05-Main/README.md

 # Lab05-Main
-All Project Folders/Files grouped in a single repo for Lab 05 for 1090 COMPUTER PROGRAMMING I and 6090 JAVA PROGRAMMING Summer Semester 2023 at University Of Cincinnati
+All Project Folders/Files grouped in a single repo for Lab 05 for 1090 COMPUTER PROGRAMMING I and 6090 JAVA PROGRAMMING Summer Semester 2023 at the University of Cincinnati

 ## IT1090-Lab05-MainFileOnly Folder
 Contains just the files that have the main function running